Robbie Montgomery

 Robbie Montgomery (born June 16, 1940) is an American singer and restaurateur.
 She is noted for being one of the original Ikettes in the Ike & Tina Turner Revue in the 1960s.
 After her tenure as an Ikette, she was a member of the Mirettes, and then became a "Night Tripper" for Dr. John.
 In the 1970s, Montgomery was a backing vocalist for acts such as Stevie Wonder, Barbra Streisand, the Rolling Stones, and Joe Cocker.
-She later created the Sweetie Pie's franchise, and starred in the award-winning reality series Welcome to Sweetie Pie's.
+She later created the Sweetie Pie's franchise and starred in the award-winning reality series Welcome to Sweetie Pie's.

 Early life

 Montgomery was born on June 16, 1940, in Columbus, Mississippi, to Ora Gray and James Montgomery.
-They lived with her great grandmother Miss Pathenia, who was an American Indian.
+They lived with her great-grandmother Miss Pathenia, who was an American Indian.
 When she was six years old, her family moved to St. Louis, Missouri.
 She grew up in the Pruitt-Igoe projects as the oldest of nine siblings.
 Her siblings are James, Walter, Robert, George, Everett, Linda and Janice.
 Montgomery was raised a Baptist but is now a Methodist.
-She sang in the church choir, attended Curtis Elementary School and graduated from Pruitt High School.
+She sang in the church choir, and dropped out of the 11th grade to sing professionally in 1958.